Diffusion 5.9 Diffusion 6.0 Diffusion 6.1 Diffusion 6.2 Diffusion 6.3

 INFO and above) in a production environment.

 FINEST should only be used for debugging purposes.
-Every effort should be made to reproduce the issue in a test environment to minimize the risk of service interruption (see JConsole configuration to update configuration without restarting Diffusion.
+Every effort should be made to reproduce the issue in a test environment to minimize the risk of service interruption (see JConsole configuration to update the configuration without restarting Diffusion.

 FINEST log files can be very large.
 We recommended that you compress these files before sending them to Push Technology Support.
 XML Configuration/ It is possible to change the logging level of your Diffusion server by modifying the XML configuration files.